carls0n/wallpaper/README.md

-# XFCE Wallpaper changer
+# XFCE Wallpaper Changer
 Change your XFCE wallpaper on the fly by sending a kill -64 signal to this scripts PID.
 Requires shuf install

 # Usage
 * ./wallpaper.sh &<br>
 * pgrep -f wallpaper.sh | xargs kill -64

-# Automatically change wallpaper
+# Automatically Change Wallpaper
 If you would like to add a cronjob to automatically change the wallpaper every night at midnight for example, use the following
 * crontab -e
 * 0 0 * * * pgrep -f wallpaper.sh | xargs kill -64